jeremiahmiranda79/Jeremiah-s-Portfolio/README.md

 A short description explaining what the project will do.

 - This project is to showcase my work to potential clients or employers.
-- I wanted a place to put all of my projects in one place that can be accessable to anyone who     wants to test or view them.
+- I wanted a place to put all of my projects so that they are accessable to anyone who wants to test or view them.
-- It uses links to directly test out the projects, along with some information about myself such as, my familylife, education, passions, and past experiences.
+- It uses links to directly test the projects, along with some information about myself such as my familylife, education, passions, and past experiences.
 - I have also included tools that I use to build applications.
-- Finally I gave the user access to different ways to contact me.
+- Finally I give the user access to different ways to contact me.

 ## Simple Installation